gamesbook/pyprototypr/docs/core_shapes.rst

       It has the following properties based on the defaults:

       - lower-left "corner" at x-position 1cm and at y-position 1cm
-      - flat-to-flat hexagon height of 1cm
+      - flat-to-flat hexagon *height* of 1cm
       - "flat" top hexagons
-      - size of two rows by two columns ("cols")
+      - size of two *rows* by two *cols* ("columns")
-      - the "odd" columns - which include the first one - are offset one-half of a hexagon "down"
+      - the "odd" columns - which includes the first one - are offset one-half of a hexagon "downwards"
 ===== ======